Kartoplia1/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if 🖐️ used
+  - if: 🖐️ used
-  - while 🖐️ used
+  - while: 🖐️ used
-  - do..while 🖐️ used
+  - do..while: 🖐️ used
-  - for 🖐️ used
+  - for: 🖐️ used
   - for..in
   - for..of
   - for await
-  - throw 🖐️ used
+  - throw: 🖐️ used
-  - break 🖐️ used
+  - break: 🖐️ used
-  - continue 🖐️ used
+  - continue: 🖐️ used
-  - import 🖐️ used
+  - import: 🖐️ used
   - export
   - label
-  - try..catch 🖐️ used
+  - try..catch: 🖐️ used
-  - switch 🖐️ used
+  - switch: 🖐️ used
-  - class 🖐️ used
+  - class: 🖐️ used
   - new Error
   - with
 - Functions
-  - function declaration 🖐️ used
+  - function declaration: 🖐️ used
-  - function expression 🖐️ used
+  - function expression: 🖐️ used
-  - return 🖐️ used
+  - return: 🖐️ used
   - default parameters
   - functional object
 - Data structures
-  - Array 🙋 explained
+  - Array: 🙋 explained
   - mixin
   - extend
   - typed arrays
   - Map
   - Set
   - undefined
-  - null 🎓 known
+  - null: 🎓 known
   - Proxy
   - weak collections
   - timers